Queen Victoria portrait illustration at Buckingham Palace during the Victorian era

 Colonial Resistance and Conflicts

-Public Criticism and Media Influence
+Public Opinion and the Role of Media

-Death of Prince Albert and Later Years
+Prince Albert’s Death and the Later Years

-Mourning and Withdrawal from Public Life
+Grief and Withdrawal from Public Life

 Return to Public Duties

-Death and Legacy of Queen Victoria
+Queen Victoria’s Death and Legacy

 Death and Funeral